timm/tested/docs/onRE.md

 Long story short:
 - to tame complex non-deterministic problems, work backwards
-  - don't do a lot of stiff, then look for the keys
+  - do nott do a lot of stiff, then look for the keys
   - find the keys first, then reason within those contexts/
 - Here I am proposing some random stagger followed by some data mining.

 A standard method, used by many are _aquisition  functions_ in [onOPtimize](onOptimize.md) (which we will discuss next week).

-But I've had much success in cheating, as follows:
+But I have had much success in cheating, as follows:

 - As soon as possible, find the fewest variables that separate the data
   - i.e. cluster and look for the deltas between clusters.